Do I Need a Backup Sump Pump?

 Not all homes have or even require a sump pump.
 If yours currently doesn’t and you have experienced water in your basement, installing a primary and backup sump pump is highly encouraged.

-Backup Sump Pump
+Backup Sump Pumps

 Most primary sump pumps are hardwired into a home, which can create an issue if a heavy storm knocks out the electricity.
 Although many include a battery backup, having a completely separate sump pump as a backup will give your home additional protection from other problems that could cause a failure.
 An extra pump can also help with heavy rains that your primary pump might not be able to handle.

 A backup pump gets installed right next to the primary pump and is battery-powered to ensure operation during a power outage.
 A separate float switch determines where the water line needs to be in order to activate, and should be set slightly higher than the main pump.
+If the primary ever fails, the backup will take over.

 NOTE: A backup sump pump should never be used as a primary sump pump.
 They are only designed to help in emergencies until the primary pump is operating.